nebular/Portron/README.md

                         can also generate the electron XZM module only with electron-tgz2xzm.

-        ./src           source distrinution packages, not needed for building normally, as a default distro image is already provided (name "default").
-                        <a href="src/README.md">Check out the specific document about sources.</a>
+        ./src           Portron SDK, not needed for packaging applications.
+Allows to cook "distro images" that are used by the tool to package your application.
+                        You can have several distro images finetuned for different purposes..

         ./lib           build support files

             ./portron.default/
+                    Portron Distribution used by the build tool to create the ISO.
-                    Source Portron Distribution.
-You can create additional distributions to use as build source using the Portron Development Tools in src/
+                    You can create additional distributions using the Portron Development Tools in src/

             ./xzm.fs
-                    root filesystem that is packed with your electron app.
-It basically includes native linux dependencies for Electron, and some scripts.
-                    You can tweak values or include additional native libraries here.
+                    a stub for your electron application with linux libraries and startup scripts.
+You can place scripts here to be executed at certain stages of the system initialization: Add ports to firewall, etc..., or add any required library

             ./src.initrd
-                    source initrd. contains low level system startup scripts.
+                    source initrd. contains Portron low level startup.

 <h2>Troubleshooting</h2>
 ---------------

-    This script is guaranteed to work in Mac OS-X Mojave, but it should work in any Linux meeting the dependencies.
+    This tool is tested mostly on Mac OS-X and Debian systems, but it should work in any Linux meeting the dependencies.

     Mac OSX:
-        brew install squashfs-tools
+        brew install squashfs-tools cdrtools gcc
         compile isohybrid in bin/isohybrid (make.sh provided, needs a basic gcc)

     Linux:
-        apt-get install cdrtools squashfs-tools
+        apt-get install cdrtools squashfs-tools gcc

 License